projectara/greybus-spec/source/hardware_model.rst

 OFF
 """

-The OFF Lifecycle State denotes an Interface Block which has power and communication signals disabled, but whose INTF_TYPE and ORDER are still known, having been determined during previous Lifecycle States in the Interface Lifecycle.
+The OFF Lifecycle State denotes an Interface which has power and communication signals disabled, but whose INTF_TYPE and ORDER are still known, having been determined during previous Lifecycle States in the Interface Lifecycle.

-OFF is the following group of Interface States:
+In the OFF Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/off.txt